netzzz/rest-assured-library-api-maven-project/README.md

-• API Testing Project written using REST Assured and POM Design Pattern
+• Library API Testing Project written using REST Assured and POM Design Pattern

 • Follow these Steps to Run Test on your Machine:
 1) Clone the Repository